AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/aa-cja-column-reference.md

 Resolution of the mobile device. `[Width] x [Height]` in pixels.

+{{#cja-df-post}}

 +++

 +++**`mobile_id`**
 If the user is using a mobile device, the numeric ID of the device.
-The key value for `mobile_attributes.tsv` [Dynamic lookup](dynamic-lookups.md).
+The key value for `mobile_attributes.tsv` Dynamic lookup.

 +++